-- The applicant has submitted a previous application to the scheme - The applicant has requested funding over £1.5m, with appropriate justification for these costs clearly described - An academic-hosted application is requesting funding for instrument development - The proposal is intended to be held on a job-share basis
+- The applicant is resubmitting a previous application.
+Please see section Resubmission policy for more information. - An academic-hosted application is requesting funding for instrument development, with appropriate justification for this request described - The proposal is intended to be held on a job-share basis